openstack/ceilometer/doc/source/contributor/architecture.rst

 The Ceilometer project created 2 methods to collect data:

 1. :term:`Notification agent` which takes messages generated on the notification bus and transforms them into Ceilometer samples or events.
-This is **the preferred method** of data collection.
-If you are working on some OpenStack related project and are using the Oslo library, you are kindly invited to come and talk to one of the project members to learn how you could quickly add instrumentation for your project.
-2. :term:`Polling agent`, which is the less preferred method, will poll some API or other tool to collect information at a regular interval.
-   The polling approach is less preferred due to the load it can impose on the API services.
+2. :term:`Polling agent`, will poll some API or other tool to collect information at a regular interval.
+The polling approach may impose significant on the API services so should only be used on optimised endpoints.

 The first method is supported by the ceilometer-notification agent, which monitors the message queues for notifications.
 Polling agents can be configured